massgov/openmass/README.md

 - [You may override ddev config locally](https://ddev.readthedocs.io/en/stable/users/extend/config_yaml/). create a `.ddev/config.local.yml` file and add whatever you need.
 - Similarly, rename [.ddev/.env.example](https://github.com/massgov/openmass/blob/develop/.ddev/.env.example) to `.env` in order to use ARM containers suitable for the Apple M1 Macs.
 This is also how you specify the less sanitized variant of our database.
 - Since we use a custom `dbmass` service and not DDEV's usual `db`, some DDEV DB commands will not work here. @todo try to improve this.
-- The DDEV BackstopJS add-on is included but disabled by default.
-Use `ddev service enable backstop` before running `ddev backstop`.
+- BackstopJS runs in DDEV's web container using the versions pinned in `package.json` and `yarn.lock`.
+Run `ddev yarn install --frozen-lockfile` before the first `ddev backstop` invocation.
 Use `ddev service enable selenium-chrome` to start Selenium with Chrome.
 - Mass Digital team members: see additional information at [Mass Digital Developers](https://github.com/massgov/massgov-internal-docs/blob/master/development-massgov-team.md).

 ## Pull Requests